TOPIC : Research and Innovation Staff Exchange

 Proposal page limits and layout: please refer to Part B of the proposal template in the submission system below.

-3. Evaluation: The award criteria and evaluation procedure specific to Marie Skłodowska-Curie Actions (MSCA) are described in the MSCA part of the Work Programme.
+- Evaluation criteria, scoring and thresholds are described in Annex H of the Work Programme.
+The award criteria and evaluation procedure specific to Marie Skłodowska-Curie Actions (MSCA) are also described in the MSCA part of the Work Programme.

 The maximum length of a proposal is 30 pages, excluding the annexes.